 How did the Hohenzollerns govern, sleep and fight 600 years ago in Franconia and Brandenburg?
-Find out about this and much more besides from 23 June 2017 in the new exhibition “A castle and its lords.
+Find out about this and much more besides in the exhibition “A castle and its lords.
 The Cadolzburg experience” at Cadolzburg near Nuremberg (district of Fürth).

 With an exhibition covering an area of around 1,500 m², one of the most massive castle complexes in Bavaria takes visitors on a journey back to the Middle Ages.
 On four floors of the Old Palace and in the entire main part of the castle, original objects, elaborate reproductions, dioramas and media stations document the various facets of life in a lords’ castle.